equelin/vagrant-influxdb-grafana/README.md

 4. Check that everything goes well by connecting to the Grafana web interface at the url `http://localhost:3000` and providing the user `admin` with the password `admin`

 ![screenshot-2017-10-19 grafana](https://user-images.githubusercontent.com/9823778/31761458-3b07acec-b4b8-11e7-995c-077926b51432.png)

+5. Chronograf is available at the url `http://localhost:8888`

 # Author